FENECON Commercial 92 — Assembly and Operating Instructions

 |

-The integrated relays can be used directly on the (first) battery tower for the following FEMS extensions.
+For the following FEMS extensions, the integrated relays can be used directly on the (first) battery tower.

-Various pins on the Harting connectors are provided for this purpose.
+Various pins on the Harting plugs are provided for this purpose.

 -